-According to our data, Gal-1 staining in cytoplasm and stroma share a negative prognostic impact on overall survival in ovarian cancer.
-In accordance, in vitro experiments showed that overexpression of Galectin-1 significantly increases migrative and invasive behavior of ovarian cancer cells [19].
-Furthermore, Gal-1 knockdown experiments in ovarian cancer cells displayed a reduction in cell growth, migration, and invasion.
-Gal-1 interaction with H-Ras and activation of the Raf/extracellular signal-regulated kinase (ERK) pathway as well as the downregulation of matrix metalloproteinase-9 (MMP-9) and c-Jun could have been explored as possible mechanisms.
-Moreover, Gal-1 overexpression could significantly decrease the sensitivities of ovarian cancer cells to cisplatin, illustrating a possible explanation for decreased survival of ovarian cancer patients with increased Gal-1 expression [14].
-Thus, Gal-1 is a promising new target for ovarian cancer therapy.
-For this purpose, several compounds targeting Gal-1 have been introduced [20].
-OTX008, for instance, a new compound binding non-covalently to Gal-1 on the side back face, was able to inhibit proliferation and invasion of various cancer cells lines [21].
-Anti-proliferative effects of OTX008 correlated with Gal-1 expression across a large panel of cell lines.
-Moreover, OTX008 efficiently inhibited the growth of ovarian cancer xenografts in vivo [22].
+In this study, we assessed the prognostic value of Gal-1, -3, and -7 expression on overall survival in ovarian cancer patients.
+According to our data, Gal-1 staining in the cytoplasm and stroma predicts poor overall survival in ovarian cancer.
+Consistent with this, in vitro experiments have shown that the overexpression of Gal-1 significantly increases migration and invasion behaviours in ovarian cancer cells19.
+Furthermore, Gal-1 knockdown experiments in ovarian cancer cells result in reductions in cell growth, migration, and invasion.
+Possible mechanisms for this include the interaction of Gal-1 with H-Ras to activate the Raf/extracellular signal-regulated kinase (ERK) pathway, as well as downregulate matrix metalloproteinase-9 (MMP-9) and c-Jun.
+Moreover, Gal-1 overexpression may significantly decrease the sensitivity of ovarian cancer cells to cisplatin, reflecting a possible explanation for the reduced survival of ovarian cancer patients with increased Gal-1 expression14.
+Thus, Gal-1 represents a promising new target for ovarian cancer therapy, and several compounds targeting Gal-1 have been introduced20.
+OTX008, for instance, is a new compound able to bind non-covalently to Gal-1 on the side back face, inhibiting the proliferation and invasion of various cancer cells lines21.
+The anti-proliferative effects of OTX008 correlated with Gal-1 expression across a large panel of cell lines.
+Moreover, OTX008 efficiently inhibited the growth of ovarian cancer xenografts in vivo22.

-According to the results of a multivariate analysis, only Gal-1 stroma staining could serve as independent prognostic factor.
-Accumulation of Gal-1 in peritumoral stroma has been described for various other tumor entities [23,24,25].
-Some groups tried to investigate the mechanisms responsible for this phenomenon.
-In situ hybridization experiments were able to show that fibroblast cells, adjacent to malignant cells, express Gal-1 mRNA, illustrating a possible explanation for peritumoral Gal-1 accumulation.
-Also, it was demonstrated that ovarian cancer cells produce Gal-1 and release it to the medium.
-Furthermore, conditioned medium obtained from ovarian carcinoma cells is able to induce increased gal-1 expression in fibroblast cells.
-Both experiments suggest that primarily the ovarian cancer cells might be responsible for stromal Gal-1 expression [26].
-Our exploration of the positive correlation between Gal-1 staining in peritumoral stroma and malignant cells is consistent with this hypothesis.
-However, it requires further investigations to explain cases without Gal-1 expression in cancer cells but in the stroma or vice versa.
+According to the results of multivariate analysis in this study, only Gal-1 stromal staining serves as an independent prognostic factor for overall survival.
+The accumulation of Gal-1 in the peritumoural stroma has been described for various other tumour entities23-25.
+Some groups have investigated the mechanisms responsible for this phenomenon.
+In situ hybridization experiments showed that fibroblasts adjacent to malignant cells express GAL1 mRNA, suggesting a possible explanation for peritumoural Gal-1 accumulation.
+In addition, it was demonstrated that ovarian cancer cells produce Gal-1 and release it into the medium.
+Furthermore, conditioned medium obtained from ovarian carcinoma cells induces elevated Gal-1 expression in fibroblasts.
+These experiments suggest that ovarian cancer cells may be primarily responsible for stromal Gal-1 expression26.
+Our findings regarding the positive correlation between Gal-1 staining in the peritumoural stroma and malignant cells is consistent with this hypothesis.
+However, further investigations are required to explain cases of Gal-1 expression in the stroma but not in cancer cells, and vice versa.